Issue Templates

 Custom Issue Templates

 We now have templates for both bug reports and feature requests.
-For this project, however, we also want to create a template for Design Discussions.
-Let’s make this custom template.
+The StarSort maintainers have a request, though: they want a template for Design Discussions, so proposals like your “support FITS format” idea from earlier come in with a consistent shape.
+Let’s build that custom template.

 When we created our first template, GitHub did the setup for us.
 If you navigate back to your main page, you will see a new directory has been created.